-- Minor facelift for the evergreen Mondeo is imminent
+- Minor facelift for evergreen Mondeo arrives in March

 - Hybrid will no longer be limited to just Saloon format

-After our Deputy Editor spotted one in the wild on UK roads earlier in the summer, Ford has confirmed the Mondeo will indeed be refreshed for 2019.
+After our Deputy Editor spotted one in the wild on UK roads last summer, Ford has confirmed details for the refreshed Mondeo in 2019.

 We already had an inkling a facelift was likely, as the Mondeo’s North American sibling model - the Fusion (unrelated to the Fiesta-based car of the same name previously sold here), received a minor nip and tuck months earlier.

 Facelifting the Mondeo now makes sense given the relative freshness of its main rival, the Vauxhall Insignia Grand Sport, as well as the visually appealing Peugeot 508 Fastback.
-The Mazda 6 has just been refreshed, plus impending updates in 2019 for the Skoda Superb and Volkswagen Passat.
+The Mazda 6 has just been refreshed, and there are impending updates in 2019 for the Skoda Superb and Volkswagen Passat.

 What’s changed about the 2019 Ford Mondeo?